llm-d-incubation/llm-d-infra/quickstart/examples/wide-ep-lws/README.md

 # Well-lit Path: Wide Expert Parallelism (EP/DP) with LeaderWorkerSet

-## Warning ⚠️: Here there be Dragons

-In an effort to demonstrate the potential of LLM-D we wanted to build this more advanced and performant example.
-However to do this, we had to opinionate this example more than the others to the specfics of our development environment.
-The most notorious of this is that the containers run privileged and as root - this is pretty much table stakes for running any performant infernecing workload at sclae but still it should be mentioned.
-"Here, there be dragons" - be warned.

 ## Overview

 - This example demonstrates how to deploy DeepSeek-R1-0528 using vLLM's P/D disaggregation support with NIXL in a wide expert parallel pattern with LeaderWorkerSets